Categories: Scholarships

 Not every school in Canada has the permission to host international students.
 Before you apply to any Canadian university, it is important to confirm that the institution has been granted the right to admit international students.
 Universities that can take international students are referred to as Designated Learning Institutions (DLI).
 Unlike tertiary institutions, all primary and secondary schools in Canada are designated learning institutions.
 So when you find a university of your choice, check with the right authorities for the status of that university.

 International eligibility of a university is not the only advantage of a background check.
 Some universities make you eligible to work in Canada after graduation.
-Not all universities approved for international students make you eligible for post-graduate work permit program.
+Not all universities approved for international students make you eligible for the postgraduate work permit program.

-Having found your institution, you should check if it offers PGWP (post graduate work permit) programs.
-The information is clearly displayed in front of that university.
-Also copy the Designated Learning Institution number because you will need it during the application for a study permit.
+Having found your institution, you should check if it offers PGWP (postgraduate work permit) programs.
+The information is displayed in front of that university.
+Also, copy the Designated Learning Institution number because you will need it during the application for a study permit.

 DOCUMENT REQUIREMENT